Gixx/worstpractice.github.io/src/_posts/2020-05-01-diy-dependency-injection-container-2.md

 #### Post-init calls

 Sometimes, to fully prepare a service, we need to call a method or to do an additional setup that we can't necessarily do upon initializing the service.
-A typical example was the NySQL's `charset` option which was ignored prior to PHP 5.3.6 so we had to set it explicitly:
+A typical example was the MySQL's `charset` option which was ignored prior to PHP 5.3.6 so we had to set it explicitly:

 ```php